 Idling

-In order to raise awareness about why idling is so problematic, many of our members have been approaching idling drivers at the kerbside and outside schools.
-We give drivers a flyer, speak to them in a friendly manner to ask if they’re about to move off and if they’re not, explain the damage idling can do.
-We’ve co-ordinated with a number of schools to hand out idling flyers in children’s school bags, or to send them out digitally with newsletters.
+To raise awareness about why idling is so problematic, many in our network have been approaching idling drivers at the kerbside and outside schools to give them a flyer, or writing to businesses using our template letter.
+We’ve also coordinated with a number of schools to hand out idling flyers in children’s school bags or to send them out digitally with their newsletters.
+Get in touch if you’d like a digital version of the flyer.

-You can download our flyer below, or head to the Resources page to order some printed versions to be sent out to you for free.
+You can download our flyer and template letter below, or order some printed versions to be sent out to you for free.

 Previous